Looking for Things to Paint?

 Using lots of complementary colors helps give this painting of a rooster so much energy.
 Chickens and other farm animals make good subjects because they have so many characteristics that make them adorable.
 By using acrylics on this stretched canvas the artist was able to capture his mannerisms and personality.

 If you look closely, you’ll see two sides of the same face that look as if they’ve been set in a mosaic of tiles.
 The fun part is that these paintings will look terrific hung alone or as a pair.
 If you decide to try a diptych (two pieces of artwork that go together) such as this, make sure to paint on surfaces of the same depth.
 Here they’re on two matching panels.

 Idea 11.
 Atmospheric Landscapes

 In this impressionistic scene, the artist applied metallic acrylics with loose brush strokes.
 This gives the painting the ethereal feeling of a lakeside sunset.
-Painted on a canvas-covered board, the reflection of the sky in the water is beautifully captured.
+Painted on a canvas panel, the reflection of the sky in the water is beautifully captured.
 Take pictures of the sky during the early morning or late afternoon hours, also known as the “golden hour,” to create your own magical moments such as this.

 Idea 12.
 Bridges

 Architectural structures make for compelling artwork as you can see in this canvas painting of the iconic Golden Gate Bridge.
 The beauty of bridges is that you not only have all the intricacies of the framework, but there’s also the water below and the sky above to paint.
 Investigate bridges in your area and choose one.
 It doesn’t have to be a famous one like this; even small ones over creeks and rivers make lovely works of art.